PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/07-Accessing-Cells.md

 #### Setting a number with leading zeroes

-By default, PHPExcel will automatically detect the value type and set it to the appropriate Excel datatype.
+By default, PHPExcel will automatically detect the value type and set it to the appropriate Excel numeric datatype.
 This type conversion is handled by a value binder, as described in the section of this document entitled "Using value binders to facilitate data entry".

 Numbers don't have leading zeroes, so if you try to set a numeric value that does have leading zeroes (such as a telephone number) then these will be normally be lost as the value is cast to a number, so "01513789642" will be displayed as 1513789642.